Vegan Dips, Salad Dressings, and Sauces

 • 1/8 cup walnut oil (or use extra-virgin olive oil)

-• 1 Tablespoon Earth Balance, or other non-hydrogenated margarine
+• 1 Tablespoon organic Earth Balance, or other non-hydrogenated margarine

 • 1/8 cup onion, diced